CheyenneMDavid/Just-Cakes/README.md

   `heroku config:set DISABLE_COLLECTSTATIC=0 --app just-cakes` seemed to break this link, solved the situation and enabled me to replace the hardcoded settings with the environmental variables.

 - **Authenticated Users vs Customer account.**
   Initially having this set to ensure that whenever a user registered, hence becoming an "authenticated" user, a customer account/profile was created.
-This also worked in reverse in that if a user where to delete their profile, their corresponding account in the customer_accounts application would also be deleted and the user would then be redirected to the sign-up page
+This also worked in reverse in that if a user where to delete their profile, their corresponding account in the customer_accounts application would also be deleted and the user would then be redirected to the sign-up page.

+- **Code Validation**
+  During the validation process using the [W3C Markup Validation Service](https://validator.w3.org/), I received informational messages stating ```Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.``` and was advised to remove them.
+I did attempt to do this but as soon as I would hit "save", these would return.
+I attempted to change this default behavior by from my IDE by going into my settings, but was unable to find how to change it.

+  One such message was regarding trailing slashes on void elements, which have no effect and may interact badly with unquoted attribute values.

 ___